How to Register a Trade Name (DBA) in Georgia

 What are the steps to file a Trade Name in Georgia?

 Trade Names are required to be published in a newspaper within the county where the name is being filed.
-The notice will run once a week for two consecutive weeks.
+The legal notice of your trade name registration will run once a week for two consecutive weeks.

-The County Clerk will provide the information of the approved publication(s).
+The County Clerk will provide which publication(s) are approved in that county.
 Publication fees vary but expect to spend $30 – $75.

 Are there any words you can’t use in a Trade Name?

-The words “Corporation, “Corp.,” “Inc.,” “LLC,” or “Limited Liability Company” should only be used for an entity that is registered with the Secretary of State as a corporation or LLC.
+The business entity suffix “Corporation, “Corp.,” “Inc.,” “LLC,” or “Limited Liability Company” should only be used for an entity that is registered with the Secretary of State as a corporation or LLC.